henry2004y/KeyNotes/contents/flr.md

 where $s_t = k_y^2/\alpha^2$.

-At the resonance point its solution exhibits a clear singularity, that is unlimited growth of $E_y$.
-A discussion of the general solution of the electric field perturbation equation for the case $R^2 - k_z^2 - k_y^2 < 0$ is lengthy.
-Schematically the solution is given in the bottom panel of @fig:flr_airy.
-It can be seen that in front of the turning point the solution is similar to an Airy function, while behind it singular behaviour is observed at the resonance point.
+At the resonance point its solution exhibits a clear singularity with unlimited growth of $E_y$.
+In front of the turning point $s>s_t$ the solution is similar to an Airy function, while behind it singular behaviour is observed at the resonance point $s=0$.
+I do not show the solution BECAUSE I DON'T KNOW HOW TO WRITE IT DOWN!
+But let us now follow [@kivelson1985resonant] and check the equivalent perturbation @eq:flr_wave_bz for $B_{1z}$.

-When we do similar operations to @eq:flr_wave_bz, we have [@kivelson1985resonant]
+When we do similar operations to @eq:flr_wave_bz, we have

 $$
 \frac{\partial^2 B_{1z}}{\partial s^2} - \frac{1}{s}\frac{\partial B_{1z}}{\partial s} + \alpha(s-s_t)B_{1z} = 0